Stable NLS solitons in a cubic-quintic medium with a delta-function potential: The bifurcation analysis

 We can now end this section with the

 \begin{proofof} \emph{Theorem~\ref{curve.thm}.} In view of Propositions~\ref{curves.prop} and \ref{fold.prop}, we only need to establish the asymptotic behavior of the upper curve as $k\searrow \frac{3}{4}$ to complete the proof of the theorem.
 But this readily follows from Rabinowitz's global bifurcation theorem \cite[Theorem~1.3]{r}.
-Indeed, this result implies that $\mathcal{S}$ is unbounded in $\mathbb{R}\times H^{1}(\mathbb{R})$, so we must have
+Indeed, this result states the following alternative: either (i) the bifurcating curve meets the trivial line $ \{(k,0) : k\in\mathbb{R}\}\subset\mathbb{R}\times H^1(\mathbb{R})$ again at a point $(k^*,0)$ with $k^*\neq \frac{\epsilon^2}{4}$, or (ii) it is unbounded in $\mathbb{R}\times H^1(\mathbb{R})$.
+In the present context, case (i) is ruled out by the explicit form of the solutions given in Section~ \ref{expsol.sec}.
+Therefore, $\mathcal{S}$ is unbounded in $\mathbb{R}\times H^{1}(\mathbb{R})$, and so we must have

 Moreover, by \eqref{1stint} and \eqref{uopm}, there exists a constant $C>0$ (independent of $k$) such that

 which implies that $\lim_{k\searrow 3/4}\Vert u_{+,k,\epsilon }\Vert_{H^{1}}=\infty $ if and only if